 Forming a disregarded entity entails some important tax considerations.
 Here are the tax considerations you should know about if you’re considering forming a disregarded entity:

-This is perhaps the biggest benefit to organizing as a disregarded entity.
+This is perhaps the biggest benefit of organizing as a disregarded entity.
 Under the single-member LLC structure, business owners can take advantage of flow-through taxation treatment on income received through the LLC.

 This means that owners’ LLC incomes are not taxed twice at the business entity level and individual level as it would in a C-corporation.
-QSubs and real estate investment trusts (REITs)—two other types of disregarded entities—are also not subject to an entity-level tax, as profit flows to the corporation or investment company respectively.
+Two other types of disregarded entities—QSubs and real estate investment trusts (REITs)—are also not subject to an entity-level tax, as profit flows to the corporation or investment company respectively.

 If your LLC hires employees, the LLC is responsible for reporting and paying employment taxes.
 These rules changed in 2009 to prevent owners of disregarded entities from withholding and paying employment taxes at the owner level.